teaching-cognition/mindsandmachines/Schedule.md

 nav_order: 2
 ---

 This page will host the schedule of topics for the course.
-Please note that this is an evolving document and any changes to the syllabus will be announced in class and via Canvas announcements and reflected on this page.
+Please note that this is an evolving document and any changes to the syllabus will be announced in class and via Canvas announcements and reflected on this page. <br><br>

 <table>
         <tr>